gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

        |  Unit  |    |  Platform  |    |  Instrument  |
        \--------/    \------------/    \--------------/
 ```

+ObservedThing is a placeholder for entities and activites subject to observation acts.
+For example, military units.
+Each MilitaryUnit component contains characteristics assigned to that military unit, such as organizational affiliation.

+Observation is a placeholder for collections of observation results.
+Each collection contains observation results of the same type.
+For example, a Position collection may contain estimated geospatial coordinates at discrete time instances for an ObservedThing or Sensor.
+A Motion collection may contain estimated speed and bearing.

+Sensor is a placeholder for collections of entities, instruments, algorithms and process chains.
+For example, an Instrument component contains characteristics assigned to that instrument, such as its model and mounted platform.

 ##Context-Within-Context
 Context-within-context is a design approach that enables the containment of meta-data within a data component.